Puppy Size Calculator

 How big will my dog get?
 What the science says

 Most dog weight calculators on the internet are extremely simplistic, and don’t account for the differences between breeds.
 Many even assume a completely linear growth trend during the first year, which - as anyone who’s ever owned a puppy can tell you - is absolutely not the case!
-We’re confident that ours is the best you’ll be able to find.
+We’re confident that our evidence-based growth calculator - and our corresponding kitten size calculator - are the best you can find online.

 Our calculator is based on data from this study by veterinarians at the University of Liverpool and Banfield Pet Hospitals.
 Age and bodyweight data of over 50,000 healthy young dogs was used to model the different growth trajectories based on breed size, sex, neuter status, and more.
 Breeds in the drop-down are categorised into six groups which reflect expected adult weight.
 Support for the giant breeds group is coming soon.